Symphony No. 7 (Mahler): I. Langsam – Allegro risoluto, ma non troppo

 was said to have come to Mahler whilst rowing on the lake at Maiernigg after a period of compositional drought.
 The principal theme, presented by horns in unison in E minor, is accompanied similarly, though much faster and in a higher register.

 The second theme is then presented by violins, accompanied by sweeping cello arpeggios.

 This theme is infected with chromatic sequences.
 At one point the violins reach an F♯_{7} (the highest F♯ on a piano).
 The exposition is wrapped up with a march theme from the introduction, which is followed by a repeat of the principal theme.

 This leads straight into the development, which continues for some time before suddenly being interrupted by pianissimo trumpet fanfares and a slow chorale based on the march theme from the introduction.

 This section has been interpreted as a "religious vision".
 It has also been asserted that this section contains the chains of fourths that impressed Arnold Schoenberg.
 After this section plays itself out, a harp glissando propels the music into a new section based on the second theme and the march/chorale theme.
 But before a climax can be articulated, the final cadence is interrupted by the music from the introduction and the baritone horn arioso.
 This leads into the recapitulation, but before the actual recapitulation occurs, there is an incredibly difficult high note for trumpet.
 In fact, the principal trumpet for the work's premiere even confronted Mahler, saying "I'd just like to know what's beautiful about blowing away at a trumpet stopped up to high C♯."
-Mahler had no answer, but later pointed out to Alma that the man did not understand the agony of his own existence.
+Mahler had no answer, but later pointed out to his wife Alma that the man did not understand the agony of his own existence.

 The recapitulation is very similar to the exposition, although it is significantly more agitated.
 There is a grand pause during the first thematic section that leads into a massive climax.
 The second theme is also considerably shortened.
 The march theme from the introduction leads straight into an epic coda that features march rhythms and multiple high points in the orchestral texture, before ending on an E major chord.

 The lengthy and dramatically intense first movement is followed by three distinct pictures of night: two movements entitled "Nachtmusik" (i.e. nocturne) and a "shadowy" scherzo in between them.